rugbyprof/5443-Data-Mining/Assignments/06-Tensorflow-Tutorial/README.md

 This assignment is very trivial.
 All you need to do is the following:

 1. Follow this tutorial
-2. Clone this repo: https://github.com/sankit1/cv-tricks.com/tree/master/Tensorflow-tutorials/tutorial-2-image-classifier to get the code for the repo.
+2. Clone this [repo](https://github.com/sankit1/cv-tricks.com/tree/master/Tensorflow-tutorials/tutorial-2-image-classifier) to get the code for the tutorial.
 2. Run the `train.py` file (e.g. `python train.py`).
 Will run for a long time.
 3. Run the `predict.py` file.
     - You need to pick a path to a file to predict with.